jstEagle/Personal_Blog/posts/FusionAMM - The Gold Standard.md

   - News
 ---
 ### *Investment Disclosure:*
 *This article will be discussing FusionAMM, a protocol created, owned and operated by DeFiTuna.
-As the author of this article I have personally been involved in the community for over half a year and have made substation investments into their token $TUNA.
+As the author of this article I have personally been involved in the community for over half a year and have made substantial investments into their token $TUNA.
 I do not wish for this breakdown to come across as "shilling" or confirmation bias (that's what X is for).
 I will not mention anything other than the FusionAMM architecture any further.
 Any comparisons to other protocols are made solely for context and carry no intent of promotion or criticism.*

 This article will assume basic knowledge of how order books and liquidity pools work.
 I recommend reading [my liquidity pool article](https://www.jsteagle.dev/blog/Liquidity_Pools_-_The_Core_of_DeFi_as_we_know_it) if you aren't familiar with these concepts.